Top Mistakes to Avoid When Pullback Trading and How to Overcome Them?

-- If the PRICE is rising but VOLUME is falling, it means the market is WEAKLY BULLISH.
+- If the PRICE is rising but VOLUME is falling, the market is WEAKLY BULLISH.

-As you can see when consecutive candle close higher and volume also increases, one can avoid pullback reversal trading with the trend. can wait for more information.
+As you can see, when consecutive candles close higher and volume increases, one can avoid pullback reversal trading with the trend. can wait for more information.
 Be prepared to adjust your pullback trading strategy based on changes in market conditions.
-This may involve waiting for more confirmation before entering a trade
+This may involve waiting for more confirmation before entering a trade.

 Trading Pullback After Consolidation